Leonzon95/cleans-frontend/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Cleans

-This app help people hire someone to do a cleaning job and it helps people find cleaning jobs.
+This app helps people find and hire someone to do a cleaning job and it helps people find cleaning jobs.

 ### Prerequisites